FREE SHIPPING OVER $299* (CONT US)

 When a wolf reaches the breeding age of two, they have a decision to make.
 Should they stay or should they go?
 This is not an easy one to make.
 When they decide to venture off and leave their natal pack, they are in search of a mate and looking to form their own pack, but this doesn’t always prove successful.
 There is a huge risk that goes along with this decision.
 Food is scarce and is much easier to hunt within the pack than by oneself.
 Every so often, a wolf that has left its pack will join an existing pack, but is usually only reserved when one of the breeding wolves dies and another mate is needed.
 Leaving one’s pack is pretty much like venturing off from your family and town that you grew up in and deciding to start your own life.
 Being the lone wolf can be scary, but it is also necessary for the survival and growth of the wolf population.

 The pack wolf teaches us the importance of community and how to work well with others, showing us the importance of effective communication and social bonds.
 The lone wolf teaches us about independence and the bravery it takes to go out on your own.
-We can call on the wolf to help us summon the strength deep inside of us to guide us into making the decision that is right for our own lives and our individual spiritual paths.
+We can call on the wolf spirit animal to help us summon the strength deep inside of us to guide us into making the decision that is right for our own lives and our individual spiritual paths.
 The wolf teaches us how important it is to take ownership of our own lives instead of waiting around for something “better” to happen.
 We are responsible for creating our own life and taking the necessary aligned action in the direction we want to head in.

 Since ancient times, the wolf has been used in stories to create fear.
 When Europeans started venturing out from densely populated cities and moving to the open wilderness of the country to farm, they naturally encountered wolves.
 And wolves would threaten farmer's livestocks.
 But wolves were only doing what wolves do.
 Unfortunately the wolf became something to be feared and stories were passed down from generation to generation, further instilling fear into people’s minds.